 A leisurely morning

 Check out and swing by roadside roaster Rise Up Coffee (1216 St. Michaels Road) to fuel up on single-origin beans from around the world.
 This tricked-out, drive-thru trailer is the location that started it all in 2005; the Maryland brand has since ballooned to over 10 outposts.
-Make room in the trunk and stop by the town’s resident distillery Lyon Rum (103 E. Marengo Street) to buy bottles of its popular, small-batch spirits (FYI: an under-construction tasting room with cocktails will debut in early 2023).
+Make room in the trunk and stop by the town’s resident distillery Lyon Rum (103 E. Marengo Street) to buy bottles of its popular, small-batch spirits (FYI: an under-construction tasting room with cocktails will debut in the fall).
 For the ultimate collectable car buff, the Classic Motor Museum (102 E. Marengo Street) is right across the street.
 For a $10 admission, peruse exhibits of pre- and post-WWII automobiles, mid-century muscle cars, and vintage trucks parked inside a big barn.
 After hopping in your own car to drive back to reality, be sure to make one meaty pit stop to Easton’s edgy Rude Burger (4 S. Aurora Street) for excellent barbecue and bourbon in a retro pump-station setting.
+The tiny Maryland town of Easton is also flush with fine-dining restaurants and cafes as of late.